Signed in as:

 "I was recently contacted by an equine chiropractor who stated she had been asked by a client of mine to work with a horse with a reputation for being dangerous.
 Her exact quote was, "I've been told not to touch this horse with a 10 foot pole."

 I was asked to share what I knew about the horse.
 It was clear I was going to have to do some damage control if this horse was going to receive the treatment he needed...

-Remember the trainer stating, "It took 5 grooms to get a bridle on him at a horse show."?"
+His owner had first introduce him to me by saying, "I Remember the trainer stating, "It took 5 grooms to get a bridle on him at a horse show."

-To read the complete blog about Pepper's uncertain chiropractic journey, Aggression is Often Pain, click here.
+To read the complete blog about Pepper's uncertain fate (twice in a kill pen) and chiropractic journey, Aggression is Often Pain, click here.